krunalpatel3/Sending-request-python-example/README.md

 # Sending-request-python-example
-How send request to url 3000 times without error in python.
+How send request to url multiple times without error in python.